Grievance studies affair: Attempts

 The authorship of each paper was either fictional—such as "Helen Wilson" of "Portland Ungendering Research Initiative"—or real people willing to lend their name, such as Richard Baldwin, professor emeritus of history at Gulf Coast State College.

-The first acceptance, "Human Reactions to Rape Culture and Queer Performativity at the Dog Park", was achieved five months after the project began.
-During the initial peer review for its second, and ultimately successful, attempt at publication in Gender, Place & Culture, what the hoaxers called the "Dog Park" paper was praised by the first reviewer as "incredibly innovative, rich in analysis, and extremely well-written and organized".
-Similar respectful feedback was provided for other accepted papers.
+Respectful feedback was provided for some of the accepted papers.

 Discovery of hoax

-The project was intended to run until January 31, 2019, but came to a premature end.
 The journal Gender, Place & Culture published a note on August 6, 2018, stating that it suspected "Helen Wilson" had breached their contract to "not [fabricate] or [misappropriate] anyone's identity, including [their] own", adding that "the author has not responded to our request to provide appropriate documentation confirming their identity".
-According to the trio, another journal and a reporter at The Wall Street Journal were asking for proof of identity at this point, and that it was the right time to go public; they admitted the hoax to the journalist in early August.

-When The Wall Street Journal report went public on October 2, the trio released an essay describing their project, as well as a Google Drive archive of most of their papers and email correspondence which included reviewer comments.